adamhammond22/Neurolab_Scripts/README.md

 6 - requirements.txt - Stores all python libraries for which this program is dependant on.

+7 - LICENSE - GNU General Public License v3.
+Anyone is allowed to use it for free, it can be redistributed as long as I get credit and it's made free.

 ## First Time Installation:

 ### Windows: